-How many competitors are involved in the Games?
+How many participants are involved in the Games?

-What is the difference between an Accompanying Person and a Non Playing Official?
+What is the difference between a Social Pass and a Non Playing Official?

 A Non Playing Official is anyone involved in a role that directly assists competitor participation, and includes team manager/s, coach/s, trainer/s, mechanic/s etc.